Dragon Fruit Obsession

 Step 1

 When your dragon fruit flower is near fully opened (around 10pm for me), grab a wide bowl and place it inside the flower, under the bottom-most anthers.
-Then, rub the back end of your pollination brush against the anthers so the pollen falls and collects in the bowl.
-To ensure fruit set, make sure to hand pollinate the flower if it is self-fertile with a small quantity of the collected pollen, as you have taken most of the pollen from the flower.
+Then, rub the back end of your pollination brush against the anthers so the pollen falls into the bowl.
+To ensure fruit set, make sure to hand/cross pollinate, as you have taken most of the pollen from the flower.

 Step 2

-When you have finished collecting pollen, let the pollen dry out for approximately 24 hours.
+When you have finished collecting pollen, let it dry out for approximately 24 hours.
 This step is very important, as any moisture will cause the pollen to become unviable.
 I like to clump the pollen together by shaking the bowl, so I don't lose any.
+This pollen can be used the night after if required, giving varieties an extra day to overlap.

 Step 3

 I use 1.5 micro tubes to store the pollen, although any air-tight container such as a jar or even folded aluminium sheets should do the job.
 In order to get the pollen into the micro tube, fold a small piece of paper in half as a pourer.
-Divide the clumped pollen as desired and pour into separate micro tubes, sealing when you are done.
-I find one flower can usually supply about two to three micro tubes, which allows you to take the pollen out separately as required.
+Divide and pour into separate micro tubes, sealing when you are done.
+Dividing the pollen means you can take smaller quantities out separately as required.

 Step 4